Tamnavulin distillery

 Tamnavulin distillery is a producer of single malt Scotch whisky that was founded in 1966.

 The distillery is operated by Whyte & Mackay, which Philippines-based Alliance Global owns.

 History

 In 1966, Tamnavulin-Glenlivet Distillery Co.
 Ltd, a subsidiary of Invergordon Distillers Ltd. built the Tamnavulin distillery in response to the growing demand for malt whisky by blenders such as Whyte & Mackay, Crawfords, and Mackinlay's.

 In 1993, Whyte & Mackay purchased Invergordon Distillers, including the distilleries Bruichladdich, Isle of Jura, and Tullibardine.

 The Tamnavulin distillery was mothballed in May 1995.

 In 2007, United Spirits purchased Whyte & Mackay and the distillery began operating once again.

 In 2014, United Spirits sold Whyte & Mackay to Philippines-based Alliance Global for £430m.

 Along with Invergordon distillery, it produces whisky for Whyte & Mackay blended Scotch whisky brands.

 Operation

-With its nine washbacks and six stills, Tamnavulin is sufficiently equipped with modern distilling technology to produce up to 4.3 million litres of alcohol per year.
+With its nine washbacks and six stills, Tamnavulin is equipped to produce up to 4.3 million litres of alcohol per year.
 The distillation water supply comes from natural underground springs.